McShare/xenforo-markdown/README.md

 Here is one of the approaches to make the script work in your forum.
 Simply, it's just loading the script on every page of your forum.

-1. Download `dist/xf-markdown.min.js` and `dist/markdown.min.css`, put them into somewhere that you can access by URL directly.
+1. Download required script and style sheets from [Actions](https://github.com/McShare/xenforo-markdown/actions) and put them into somewhere that you can access by URL directly.
 2. Go to `Appearance > Styles & Templates > Templates` then search & open the `PAGE_CONTAINER` template.
 3. Edit the content below to meet your need, and put it into the template content.